KoriKosmos/ioq3-sgx-FYP/diary.md

 # Project Diary

+## 2025-02-04
+**Task**: Created a functional SGX enclave for anti-cheat damage validation and verified Simulation Mode execution.
+- Successfully implemented `ecall_validate_damage` as the first real anti-cheat ECALL in the enclave.
+- Defined parameters for attacker ID, target ID, weapon type, hit location, and distance — all passed securely into the enclave.
+- Created a matching OCALL `ocall_log_message` for secure enclave-to-host feedback logging.
+- Wrote a minimal damage validation logic scaffold to simulate a cheat detection scenario.
+- Resolved linker error `LNK2019` by ensuring proper parameter types between EDL and `.cpp` function signatures (notably replacing `bool*` with `int*`).
+- Encountered and fixed issues where Edger8r output files weren’t visible in Visual Studio, despite being generated — manually added `*_t.c/h` and `*_u.c/h` to the correct projects.
+- Built and ran the application in Simulation Mode; confirmed enclave creation, ECALL execution, OCALL logging, and clean teardown via debugger output.
+- Validated correct dynamic loading of `sgx_urts_simd.dll`, `sgx_launch_sim.dll`, and other simulator components.

+**Problems Encountered**:
+- Initial SGX runtime failure due to building in `Debug` configuration, which defaults to hardware mode — switching to `Simulation` mode fixed this.
+- Visual Studio failed to automatically recognize generated Edger8r glue code.
+- `LNK2019` was misleading until EDL pointer type mismatch (`bool*` vs `int*`) was corrected.

+**Solution**:
+- Set active configuration to `Simulation|x64` for both enclave and host application.
+- Manually added `AntiCheatEnclave_t.c/h` and `AntiCheatEnclave_u.c/h` to the correct project subtrees.
+- Rebuilt the solution after fixing function signature to match EDL, which resolved linker issues.

+**Reflection**:
+This milestone marks the point where the enclave is no longer theoretical — it now performs real logic, receives inputs, and logs verdicts securely.
+Though the validation logic is simulated, the communication path mirrors how real shot data will be processed when integrated with ioquake3.
+Building this clean SGX + Visual Studio flow was non-trivial, but it gives full control of enclave code, Simulation Mode, and runtime debugging.
+It's also the first step toward replacing in-engine logic with trustable enclave calls.

+**Next Steps**:
+- Replace primitive ECALL with `struct ShotData` to allow future IPC serialization.
+- Prepare 32→64-bit IPC bridge between ioquake3 and this enclave host app.
+- Replace simulation logic with real game state values from G_Damage().
+- Investigate automatic enclave signing and build automation.

+---

 ## 2025-01-27
 **Task**: Investigated feasibility of building ioquake3 with MSVC in 64-bit mode.
 - Added new `x64` configuration in Visual Studio and copied settings from `Win32`.